energinet-open-incubator/innersource-collaboration/meeting-docs/roles.md

 * [ ] Prepare and add the new agenda to the document:
   * [ ] Create the new agenda.
 [The meeting template](workinggroup-minutes-template.md) already contains some fixed agenda points to go through at every meeting.
 If relevant, add any additional points to go through at the next meeting.
   * [ ] When the new agenda is created, fill out the small form at the end (the commit-message) with, e.g., "Create new agenda for MM-DD-YYYY" in the textbox where it by default says "Create new file".
-  * [ ] When you want to directly add the file to the repository without the review process of a pull request, keep the "Commit directly to main branch" setting.
+  * [ ] Create the document as a pull-request, by using the "Create a new branch for this commit and start a pull request." setting.
+Call the branch "username-minutes-dd-mm-yyyy".
+Then, related discussions can happen here, agenda points can potentially be added, and the scribe can add their notes after the meeting.
   * [ ] To upload the document, press the big green "Commit new file" button.
 You'll arrive at the new file you just created in the folder.
 Now, copy the URL for the file you created (to add to the calendar invite).

 * [ ] Update the calendar invite for the next meeting: